Leaders in Minimally Invasive Procedures in NY and NJ.

 Spondylolisthesis can be caused by a number of different joint issues, including congenital defects, trauma or injury to the joints, overuse, or extra stress on your joints from excess weight.

 When vertebral slippage is slight, patients may not experience any symptoms.
 In many cases, however, spondylolisthesis can cause the following symptoms:

-The kind of treatment that Dr. Q recommends for patients experiencing spondylolisthesis can vary depending on the patient’s health, age, and the severity of symptoms.
+The kind of treatment that our surgeons recommend for patients experiencing spondylolisthesis can vary depending on the patient’s health, age, and the severity of symptoms.